navcoin/NavHub/content/guides/news/_index.md

 ---
 layout: guides
-title: 'Events'
+title: 'News'
 author: Craig MacGregor
 date: '2018-05-30T17:44:23+12:00'
-sections: [Overview, Things i can help with, How can I add an event to NavHub]
+sections: [Overview, Things I can help with, How can I post an article to NavHub]
 page_type: 'guide'
 ---